truenas/documentation/content/CORE/Virtualization/VirtualMachines/Basic.md

 {{< toc >}}

 {{< hint info >}}
-Virtual Machines are only available in the community supported TrueNAS CORE.
+This feature is only supported by the TrueNAS CORE community.
 {{< /hint >}}

 A Virtual Machine (VM) is an environment on a host computer that can be used as if it were a separate physical computer.